 The Legend of Kirk Kiz

 For millennia, people have made legends of fearless Amazons.
 Many armies fled from warlike maidens.
-There is a legend of Samarkand Amazons.
 A Kirk Kiz Girl Squad stayed in the fortress of Kirk Kiz Tepe.
 Enemies surrounded the walls of the fortress and began to siege the castle.
-Samarkand girls, led by their leader Gauhar defended the fortress.
+Brave girls, led by their leader Gauhar defended the fortress.
 Countless days and nights they repulsed the enemy’s attack.
 Many enemies were killed on the battlefield.
 Detachment of girls also sustained heavy losses.
 Only Gauhar and some girls survived, but help did not come.
 They prepared to defend the city.

 The fortress was burning, groans and cries were heard in flames of fire, the walls were destroyed.
 Girls lost any hope.
 But Gauhar, having collected all remaining arrows, neatly hit enemies.
 When the arrows ended, Gauhar, mortally wounded, left the fortress.
 The soldiers of the enemy became rigid.
 Gauhar slowly stood up, a bloody helmet fell down from her head and luxurious tresses fell down on the armor.
 The girl raised her sword and with said: "My name is Gauhar, my squad of girls was killed in the battle, and I call your commander to a duel".